auth0/docs/articles/server-platforms/java-servlet.md

 ### 3. Add Auth0 callback handler

 We need to add the handler for the Auth0 callback so that we can authenticate the user and get his information.
 For that, we'll use the `Auth0CallbackHandler` provided by the SDK.
 For normal purposes, this works as-is, and will "just work" based on the configuration you setup in `web.xml`.
 However, for more fine-grained control, it is easy to inherit the library version of `Auth0CallbackHandler` and override methods to tailor behaviour according to need.
-Please see the library github README for details.
+Please see the [library](https://github.com/auth0/auth0-servlet) GitHub [README](https://github.com/auth0/auth0-servlet/blob/master/README.md) for details.

 ### 4. Triggering login manually or integrating the Auth0Lock